balsan/PrivacyPolicies/Icon Torch - Flashlight/PRIVACY_POLICY.md

 #### Permissions

-The application requests permission to access the phone's camera only in order to turn on the device's flash.
+The Application requests permission to access the phone's camera only in order to turn on the device's flash.
 No pictures are taken, saved, or sent anywhere.

 #### Advertising
-The application does not contain ads
+The Application does not contain ads

 #### App access

 All functions are directly accessible.
-Access to the application is not limited by credentials, subscription, location or other types of authentication.
+Access to the Application is not limited by credentials, subscription, location or other types of authentication.

 #### Data security

-The application does not collect or transmit data.
+The Application does not collect or transmit data.

 ### Contact us